kailash-manasarovar/statement/docs/timeline/2024/march.md

 - It's good timing.
 - Some drugs make your bones thinner and make it more likely to experience this sort of thing.

+## Tuesday 12th March

+### Ana dresses as if she's pregnant

+- The Ana lie continues and, with the help of others, she choreographs ridiculous situations - tracks my movements using shared WhatsApp groups with the other teachers - in order that I see her going to the toilet dressed as if she is pregnant.
+- On one of the last times I attended classes at the conservatory, probably Wednesday 13th March, Ana is playing trumpet music on her laptop and I hear it from her classroom as I walk by.

-## 12th March - serious attack on my wellbeing from the piano department at Denia conservatory
+### A serious attack on my wellbeing from piano teachers at Denia conservatory

 - On Tuesday 12th March, there is a end of term piano concert at the Casa de Cultura in Dénia.
 - It's a huge set up, all meant to terrify me, probably give me a nervous breakdown, and maybe kill myself too.